 18. That Wanaka Tree

 A symbolic willow tree just off the shore line of Lake Wanaka is rumoured to be one of the most photographed trees in the world.
+Both great at sunrise and sunset, I think sunrise has the slight edge as the mountains in the background showcase the soft first light.

 You might also like...